Mathews County Historical Society, Inc.

 Picture

-Small Town Burger will be set up with their food truck and Gloucester Brewing Company beer will be featured at the bar, as well as wine, and non alcoholic beverages.
-Tickets go on sale the week of April 7th!
+Don Chico will be set up with their food truck and Gloucester Brewing Company beer will be featured at the bar, as well as wine, and non alcoholic beverages.
+Tickets will be on sale at the Mathews Visitor Center soon at located 239 Main Street.
+Thank you to the Mathews Memorial Library for use of the courtyard space.

 Progress Report for Thomas James Store Lift, as of November 2024